 New opportunities in a changing oil & gas market

 I recently attended the Offshore Technology Conference (OTC) in Houston, the largest oil and gas conference in the world, where just about every end-user and supplier from the offshore energy market was running around.
-It was, therefore, the perfect place to listen in on the biggest concerns, which included important themes such as cost savings and efficiency.
-However, action here is too often about quick wins, while a clear, long-term strategy could yield much more.
+It was, therefore, the perfect place to listen in on the most significant concerns, which included essential themes such as cost savings and efficiency.
+However, action here is often about quick wins, while a clear, long-term strategy could yield much more.

-While companies, on one hand, are struggling with the economy, on the other hand, there is still room elsewhere for development and growth.
+While companies, on the one hand, are struggling with the economy, on the other hand, there is still room elsewhere for development and growth.
 The popularity of Liquid Natural Gas (LNG) is a good example.
 LNG is increasingly popular, and as it happens, is a specialty of the Dutch.
-The increasing demand for LNG is also accompanied by a demand for LNG measuring systems and other related technology and, because it is a relatively new fuel, there are almost no standards in this booming business.
+The increasing demand for LNG is also accompanied by LNG measuring systems and other related technology.
+Because it is a relatively new fuel, there are almost no standards in this booming business.
 Plenty of workarounds then for engineering companies.

-LNG has major advantages.
-The transport is relatively easy, as it can be shipped, and, for countries that have no energy resources, it is a godsend.
+LNG has significant advantages.
+The transport is relatively easy, as it can be shipped, and, for countries with no energy resources, it is a godsend.
 Many emerging economies have to rely on energy imports to meet their demand.
 Transport through pipelines is, in many cases, either impossible or very expensive.
-An LNG carrier may offer a good alternative to get gas from A to B, but there is more to it.
+An LNG carrier may offer an excellent alternative to get gas from A to B, but more is it.
 To transport the gas through cooling, it must first be liquefied and then heated again at arrival.
 LNG also calls for new installations, both on land and offshore.
-All in all, a more expensive operation than when you simply withdraw the natural gas from a gas bubble in the traditional way.
+All in all, a more expensive operation than when you withdraw the natural gas from a gas bubble in the traditional way.